 Its first occupant was Ellis B Staples, an umbrella manufacturer with premises at 123 North End.
 Ellis seems to have been the one to give Abbotsbury its name; he had previously lived at another house of the same name, located at 35 Oakfield Road.
 He and his wife Annie arrived here by 1894 and remained until around 1898, before moving to Bushey in Hertfordshire.

-Next to arrive at Abbotsbury was William Gristock, a doctor of medicine who lived here with his widowed mother Nancy and another woman, Ann Jane, who was either his wife or his widowed sister-in-law.
-He was in place by 1899, but it’s not clear whether he ever practiced here; the 1901 census describes his health as “Weak”, and he died at home on 23 April 1901, aged just 47.
+Next to arrive at Abbotsbury was William Gristock, a doctor of medicine who had previously lived on Finchley Road in North-West London.
+He was in place by 1899, accompanied by his widowed mother Nancy and another woman, Ann Jane, who was either his wife or his widowed sister-in-law.
+He does seem to have practiced here briefly, as well as using it as his residence, but he was in poor health and died at home on 23 April 1901, aged just 47.
 Nancy and/or Ann Jane remained at Abbotsbury for a while after William’s death, but were gone by the end of 1902.

 By 1903, Abbotsbury was occupied by Ernest Dowden, his wife Edith, and their young son Leonard.
 Ernest appears to have been quite well-off; the 1911 census lists him as a “Retired Clerk” at the age of only 42.
 The family remained here until around 1924, when they moved to 44 Warham Road, South Croydon (which they named Abbotsbury too).

 The final residents of Abbotsbury were J Arnold Smith and Dorothy M Smith.
 Arnold at least was in place by 1925, and Dorothy was there by the mid-1950s.
 I haven’t been able to find out how Arnold and Dorothy were related, but they seem to have lived here right up until Abbotsbury was demolished in the 1960s.